always-be-learning/TIL/github/deleting-a-repo-thats-been-forked.md

 # Deleting a repo that's been forked

-I was wondering today what would happen to a repo, `dotsara/peggy-carter`, that's a fork of another repo, `peggy-carter`.
+I was wondering today what would happen to a repo, `dotsara/peggy-carter`, if its source, `peggy-carter` were deleted.

 So I tried it!